araelecs/JSclassRAMIREZ/028-implement-class-into-mileage/README.md

 #NaN is listed when app is supposed to show averages
 #Edit Button does not work
 #I attempted to import Trip into the render.js file in order to be able to reference our getters, but it seems I am missing some steps.
 I also included some of our updatedom functions in our Trip.js file.
 I was hoping that I would be able to reference our getters locally but I realize that it probably need more work than that.

+#Why didnt we have methods, Does this example give me better understanding of implementing a class

+#We could not use methods because of our coding style, when we save our objects into local storage they lose the ability to reference the class.
+The best way to work around this issue is by avoiding methods.
+This example did help me get a better understanding on implementing classes.
+I really like the setters and getters system, I think it looks really organized.